See all chapters of A Guide to Solvency II.

 - Be proportionate to the objective pursued.

-- Not duplicate rules to which the provider of services is already subject in its home state.97
+- Not duplicate rules to which the provider of services is already subject in its home state.172

 Solvency II prohibits host member states from requiring the following of passporting (re)insurers:

-- systematic notification of general and special policy conditions, scales of premiums or, in the case of life assurance, the technical bases used in particular for calculating scales of premiums and technical provisions, or the forms and other documents that an insurance undertaking intends to use in its dealings with policy holders; or
+- Systematic notification of general and special policy conditions, scales of premiums or, in the case of life insurance, the technical bases used in particular for calculating scales of premiums and technical provisions, or the forms and other documents that an insurance undertaking intends to use in its dealings with policyholders.

-- prior notification or to obtain the approval of proposed increases in premium rates, except as part of general price-control systems.98
+- Prior notification or to obtain the approval of proposed increases in premium rates, except as part of general price-control systems.173

-These conditions are analysed in more detail in the Interpretative Communication and have also been the subject of cases heard at the European Union Court of Justice.
+These conditions are analysed in more detail in the Interpretative Communication and have also been the subject of cases heard in the European Court of Justice.

 Conduct and Supervisory Responsibility